Open Now — 24/7 Plumbing

 Link the softener to the water supply line with one of two strategies: directly connect it to your home’s system or utilise flexible supply tubes typically employed during hot water heater installation.
 We recommend using supply tubes since they are loose and easily removed.

 Before installing the tubes into the softener, shut off the supply line and drain any remaining water.
-Then, cut out a section of the supply pipe and install adapters to secure the tube fittings better.
+Then, cut out a section of the supply pipe and install adapters to better secure the tube fittings.
 If you have traditional copper pipes, we suggest using push-fit fittings that don’t require soldering.

 After installing the adapters, connect the supply tubes to the water pipes and attach them to the back of the softener.
 Here, you must check the instructions given by the manufacturer for this step.
 Ensure the supply side pipe is connected to the inlet port of the water softener and the house side pipe is connected to the outlet port.
 Once everything is in place, tighten the fittings using an adjustable wrench or pliers.